10+ Things To Do In St Tropez, France

 Saint Tropez, France FAQ

-Where is Saint-Tropez located?
+Where is St Tropez located?

-Saint-Tropez is located in the Provence-Alpes-Cรดte dโ€™Azur region in the Var department in Southeastern France.
-It lies somewhere between Cannes and Marseille, close to other popular places like Grimaud, Saint-Raphael, or Frejus.
+Saint Tropez is located in the Provence-Alpes-Côte d’Azur region in the Var department in Southeastern France.
+It lies somewhere between Cannes and Marseille, close to other popular places like Grimaud or Saint-Raphael.

-What is Saint-Tropez known for?
+What is Saint Tropez known for?

-Celebrities, luxurious yachts, glamor, vivid nightlife โ€“ those are the words that come first to mind when hearing โ€˜Saint Tropezโ€™.
-Itโ€™s not without reason that this town is considered one of the most chic resorts in Europe!
-But apart from the glitz, Saint-Tropez is also known for its charming old town, magnificent beaches, and beautiful coastal scenery.
-Oh, and for a delicious dessert called tarte tropรฉzienne.
+Celebrities, luxurious yachts, glamor, vivid nightlife – those are the words that come first to mind when hearing ‘Saint Tropez’.
+It’s not without reason that this town is considered one of the most chic resorts in Europe!
+But apart from the glitz, St Tropez is also known for its charming old town, magnificent beaches, and beautiful coastal scenery.
+And for a delicious dessert called tarte tropézienne.

-How did Saint Tropez become a legend?
+How did St Tropez become a legend?

-In the 19th century, Saint Tropez was still a small village, concentrated on fishing and shipbuilding.
-A bit later it was discovered by intellectuals and artists (like famous neo-impressionist painter Paul Signac) and the fame started.
-In 1955 Saint Tropez gained even greater fame thanks to the movie โ€˜And God Created Womanโ€™ starring Brigitte Bardot,ย one of the most famous French artists ever lived.
-And the fame lasts to this day.
+In the 19th century, Saint Tropez was still a small village, focused on fishing and shipbuilding.
+A little later, it was discovered by intellectuals and artists (like famous neo-impressionist painter Paul Signac).
+Then, in 1955, St Tropez gained even greater fame thanks to the movie ‘And God Created Woman’ starring Brigitte Bardot.
+That fame endures to this day.

-Yes, one day in Saint Tropez is enough to see all the main landmarks and get a good feel of what this town is all about.
-But itโ€™s definitely not enough to see all that the town offers.
-So if you want to experience Saint Tropez more, we recommend staying at least 2-3 days.
+One day is enough to see all the main town’s landmarks and get a good feel of what this town is all about.
+But it’s not enough to discover all that the town offers.
+So if you want to experience Saint Tropez better, we recommend staying at least 2-3 days.

 How to pronounce Saint-Tropez?

-Itโ€™s pronounced [san(t) tส€uหˆpes].
-Still donโ€™t know how to read it?
-Hereโ€™s a YouTube video where you can listen to correct pronunciation.
+It’s pronounced [san(t) tʀuˈpes].
+Still don’t know how to read it?
+Here’s a YouTube video where you can listen to correct pronunciation.

-Discover Things To Do In St Tropez
+Things To Do In Saint Tropez - Explore Old Town Streets

-Things to do in Saint Tropez, France
+Things to do in St Tropez, France

-Saint Tropez Port is one of the largest ports on Cote dโ€™Azur with 700+ moorings for boats of all sizes, from fishing boats to luxury yachts.
-Itโ€™s an ideal place for a walk with stunning views all around โ€“ over the boats, sea, waterfront colorful houses, Saint Tropez town and its surroundings.
-We recommend walking through the whole port, including a walk to the lighthouse from where there are the best views, at least in our opinion.
+Saint Tropez Port is one of the largest ports on the Cote d’Azur with 700+ moorings for boats of all sizes, from fishing boats to luxury yachts.
+It’s an ideal place for a walk with stunning views all around – over the boats, sea, waterfront colorful houses, Saint Tropez town and its surroundings.
+We recommend walking through the whole port, including a walk to the lighthouse from where there are the best views.
+Without a doubt, it’s one of the best and most scenic things to do in St Tropez!

-In Saint Tropez Port youโ€™ll find many cafes and restaurants ideal for a break with a cup of coffee and tarte tropรฉzienne or tasting local dishes for dinner.
+In port, you’ll find many cafes and restaurants ideal for a break with a cup of coffee and tarte tropézienne or tasting local dishes for dinner.
 Of course, there is no shortage of various shops either!
-Walking around the port is definitely one of the best things to do in Saint Tropez, one you donโ€™t wanna miss.

-On the east side of the port, youโ€™ll also find the 15th-century Portalet Tower (fr.
-Tour Portalet), one of the four ancient towers and one of two that is still standing.
-Portalet Tower is the starting point of a walkway that goes around the city coast, before connecting to the Sentier du Littoral path.
+On the east side of the port, you’ll also find the 15th-century Portalet Tower (fr.
+Tour Portalet), one of the four ancient towers and one of the two that are still standing.
+Portalet Tower is the starting point of a walkway that goes around the city coast.

-Saint Tropez Tourism Office is located in the port area too, on its west side on Allรฉe du Quai de lโ€™Epi, close to the Annonciade Museum.
+Saint Tropez Tourism Office is located in the port area too, on its west side on Allée du Quai de l’Epi, close to the Annonciade Museum.

 Portalet Tower in Saint-Tropez Port